PhilterPaper/Perl-PDF-Builder/README.md

 ### Perl

-**Perl 5.28** or higher.
+**Perl 5.30** or higher.
 It will likely run on somewhat earlier versions, but the CPAN installer may refuse to install it.
 The reason this version was chosen was so that LTS (Long Term Support) versions of Perl going back about 6 years are officially supported (by PDF::Builder), and older versions are not supported.
 The intent is to not waste time and effort trying to fix bugs which are an artifact of old Perl releases.
+Frankly, if you're running a Perl version more than 6 years old, you should be thinking about upgrading.

 Usually about once a year the minimum level is bumped up, but this depends on whether Strawberry releases the newest Perl level.
 As Strawberry Perl releases